 Bowel cancer can be treated using a combination of surgery, chemotherapy, radiotherapy and, in some cases, biological therapy.
 As with most types of cancer, the chance of a complete cure depends on how far the cancer has advanced by the time it is diagnosed.

-The National Bowel Cancer Screening Program (NBCSP) provides free bowel screening to people turning 50, 55, 60, 64, 65, 70, 72 and 74 years of age.
+The National Bowel Cancer Screening Program (NBCSP) provides free bowel screening to people aged 50 to 74.
+You need to be screened every two years.
 More information can be found on the NBCSP website or by ringing their Information Line on 1800 118 868

 Personal story: bowel cancer